freqtrade/freqtrade/docs/docker_quickstart.md

 The above snippet creates a new directory called `ft_userdata`, downloads the latest compose file and pulls the freqtrade image.
 The last 2 steps in the snippet create the directory with `user_data`, as well as (interactively) the default configuration based on your selections.

-!!!
-Question "How to edit the bot configuration?"
+### Question: "How to edit the bot configuration?"
 You can edit the configuration at any time, which is available as `user_data/config.json` (within the directory `ft_userdata`) when using the above configuration.
 You can also change the both Strategy and commands by editing the command section of your `docker-compose.yml` file.

-#### Adding a custom strategy
+##### Adding a custom strategy

 1. The configuration is now available as `user_data/config.json`
 2. Copy a custom strategy to the directory `user_data/strategies/`